Čiližská Radvaň: Population

-The Calvinist church
+Calvinist church

 The church of the village was first mentioned in a local legend, according to which the wife of King Béla IV of Hungary, being chased by Tartars, allegedly gave birth to a baby in a hedge near this church.
 The child was said to be baptized in the church.
 After this occasion, the king gave a privilege for the inhabitants of Radvány according to which, on entering the church, villagers from Radvány were entitled to use a gate different from the one that people from other villages had to use.

 Originally, the church was built in Romanesque style which is proved by the remains of murals.
 However in the registration made upon the order of cardinal Peter Pázmány in the 17th century, the church was mentioned as a gothic church.
 Since the reformation era, the church has belonged to the Calvinist community.
 The church was burned down and rebuilt several times.
 The last significant renovation took place in 1908 after a combustion when the church was rebuilt in neoclassical style.
 The current furniture in the church is composed of benches and the organ-loft made in neoclassical style, and the neobaroque pulpit.
 The furniture and the front-door were made by local masters.
 The church is being reconstructed at the moment.
 During these works a walled up door turned up again from under the old plaster.